-Hypothesis testing is a method of making statistical inferences.
+Hypothesis testing is a method of making statistical inferences in which:

-As we have discussed in the lecture entitled Statistical inference, a statistical inference is a statement about the probability distribution from which a sample has been drawn.
-The sample can be regarded as a realization of a random vector , whose unknown joint distribution function is assumed to belong to a set of distribution functions , called statistical model.
+In mathematical terms, the sample can be regarded as a realization of a random vector , whose unknown joint distribution function is assumed to belong to a set of distribution functions , called statistical model.

 reject the restriction ;